 Supported the creation of the page Associates, Partners et Sons.

-Make your contribution to research the lesser known and concealed parts of Riga’s history.
-Share with us the stories that you might have heard or read about the hiding places of the persecuted fellow citizens.
-If you have letters, memoirs or historical photos of this place, please send them in and we will add it to the map of the Underground Riga.
+Make your contribution to research to the little known pages of Riga’s history.
+Share with us the stories about the hiding places of the persecuted fellow citizens.
+If you have letters, memoirs or historical photos of such places, please share them with us and we will add your story to the map of the Underground Riga.